hrgdavor/m6js/doc/JS.var.let.const.examples.md

 ## `var`, `let`, `const`

-`var` is scoped to the function, so it is visible, `let`, `const` also work here, and if declared once behaves same as var
+`var` is scoped to the function, so it is visible, `let`, `const` also work here, and if declared once, behave same as var

 ```js
 function x(){